xpchbill/fullcalendar-resource/README.md

-# Active AUI in React
+# Fullcalendar with resource views.

 A resource-views plugin of Fullcalendar.